sfomuseum/wasm-age/README.md

 # wasm-age

-Experimental package to export filippo.io/age scrypt encrypt and decrypt function as a WebAssembly (WASM) binary.
+Experimental package to export the `filippo.io/age` scrypt encrypt and decrypt functions as a WebAssembly (WASM) binary.

 ## Experimental